canxium/docs/src/guide/essentials/how-to-mine.md

-# How to Mine Canxium Using Offline Mining Protocol
+# Independent Retained PoW Mining Protocol

-Canxium introduces an innovative offline mining protocol that allows miners to operate without continuous internet connectivity.
+Canxium introduces an innovative Retained PoW mining protocol that allows miners to operate without continuous internet connectivity.
-Mining Canxium through its "offline mining" method involves creating special mining transactions rather than blocks.
+Mining Canxium through its "Retained PoW mining" method involves creating special mining transactions rather than blocks.
 This unique approach eliminates the dependency on continuous internet connectivity, allowing miners to operate independently from centralized pools or constant network interaction.
-Here's how the offline mining process works:
+Here's how the Retained PoW mining process works:

 Here's how you can start: